-He boarded at Eton College from the age of 13 and went on to gain a double first in Classics from Cambridge University.
+Born on 9th February 1981, Thomas William Hiddleston shot to fame in 2011 when he played Loki in Kenneth Branagh’s adaptation of Marvel Comic’s Thor.
+He boarded at Eton College at the age of 13 and went on to gain a double first in Classics from Cambridge University.
 In 2005, he graduated from RADA (The Royal Academy of Dramatic Art), one of the most prestigious acting colleges in the world.

-Subsequently, Hiddleston’s career took another massive leap when he reprised his role as Loki in Joss Whedon’s Avengers Assemble which grossed over $1.5billion worldwide, making it the third highest grossing film of all time.
+Subsequently, Hiddleston’s career took another massive leap when he reprised his role as Loki in Joss Whedon’s Avengers Assemble which grossed over $ 1.5 billion worldwide, making it the third highest-grossing film of all time.
 Apparently, in one famous scene from the end of the film, where Loki has an altercation with the Hulk, the shocked look on Hiddleston’s face was created by the animation direction shaking him violently and repeatedly.
-His portrayal of super-villain, Loki, in this film is largely accepted to be one of the reasons for the film’s overwhelming popularity.
+His portrayal of the super-villain, Loki, in this film is largely accepted to be one of the reasons for the film’s overwhelming popularity.

 The success of these films raised Hiddleston’s profile to the point where he was placed second place in Empire Magazine’s list of the 100 Sexiest Movie Stars of 2013, being beaten to the top slot by Sherlock star Benedict Cumberbatch.